thisisobate/kyverno-website/src/content/docs/policies/other/advanced-restrict-image-registries/advanced-restrict-image-registries.md

 ---
-title: "Advanced Restrict Image Registries"
+title: 'Advanced Restrict Image Registries'
 category: Other
 version: 1.6.0
 subject: Pod
-policyType: "validate"
+policyType: 'validate'
 description: >
   In instances where a ClusterPolicy defines all the approved image registries is insufficient, more granular control may be needed to set permitted registries, especially in multi-tenant use cases where some registries may be based on the Namespace.
 This policy shows an advanced version of the Restrict Image Registries policy which gets a global approved registry from a ConfigMap and, based upon an annotation at the Namespace level, gets the registry approved for that Namespace.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/advanced-restrict-image-registries/advanced-restrict-image-registries.yaml" target="-blank">/other/advanced-restrict-image-registries/advanced-restrict-image-registries.yaml</a>

 ```yaml